lironzua/jekyll-now/_posts/2018-5-9-Hello-World.md

 }
 ```

+So the call to `IoCreateDeviceSecure` probably creates the device that this drivers attaches as a filter to the other devices such as my webcam.
+Xrefing the function-pointer to `IoCreateDeviceSecure` leads to some information about the device it opens, I eventually traced the call to the function and ended up looking at `AddDevice` function: `DriverObject->DriverExtension->AddDevice = addDevice;` at `edevmon+0x54D0`.

+So this function is called whenever a device that's in this driver responsibility is attached, so there must be a call to `IoAttachDeviceToDeviceStack` somewhere down this path.

 The easiest way to make your first post is to edit this one.
 Go into /_posts/ and update the Hello World markdown file.
 For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.